ptabriz/FOSS4G_workshop/README.md

 ___________________
 ## Abstract

 What if your geospatial data and simulations like flooding, fire-spread and viewshed are converted to realistic, interactive and immersive 3D worlds, without the need to deal with overly complicated or proprietary 3D modelling software ?
-In this hands-on workshop we will explore how to automate importing and processing of various types of geospatial data (e.g., rasters, vectors) using Blender, an open-source 3D modelling and game engine software.
+In this hands-on workshop we will explore how to import and process various types of geospatial data (e.g., rasters, vectors) using Blender, an open-source 3D modelling and game engine software.
 We will start with a brief and focused introduction into Blender graphical user interface (GUI), Python API, as well as the GIS addon.
 Once we import our GIS data into Blender, we will go over the techniques (both with GUI and command line) to increase the realism of our 3D world through applying textures, shading, and lighting.

 ___________________
 ## I. What is Blender and why using Blender?